itaobong/ManagingSecrets/README.md

 To consume the API and interact with the endpoints, you can make HTTP requests to the corresponding routes using a tool like `curl`, `Postman`, or through code in your application.

-Here are some examples using `curl`:

-- Retrieve the value of a local secret: